GreanTea/tue_DC2/README.md

 3. Stop_Search csv file has been cleaned by removing all the rows that are not part of "Stolen goods"(Burglary) and has further investigations

 arima.py => performs ARIMA forecasting on final.csv  p.s.
 ARIMA is a method for forecasting or predicting future outcomes based on a historical time series

+arima.py => performs finds MSE, RMSE, MAE and MAPE statistics of the model